Drinking water quality

 If you live in an area with frequent discolouration, regularly check your water before washing by running the tap in the laundry.

 What should I do if I notice dirty water?

-MidCoast Council has over two thousand kilometres of water mains, so we are unable to monitor them all at the same time so we do rely on residents to advise us of any severe or ongoing discolouration to the water supply in order to take action in the immediate area.
+We have over two thousand kilometres of water mains, so we're unable to monitor them all at the same time.
+We rely on residents to advise us of any severe or ongoing discolouration to the water supply in order to take action in the immediate area.

 Copper and rust in drinking water

 Green copper stains on taps and in sinks and tubs